Skip to main content

 Admission requirements

-The master’s programme in in Data Science for Decision Making starts in February and September
+The master’s programme in Data Science for Decision Making starts in September and February

-The deadlines below are applicable for applying for a start in February 2024 and September 2024.
+The deadlines below are applicable for applicants who want to start their studies in September 2025 or February 2026

 Note: if you are viewing this webpage on your phone, we recommend that you use landscape mode.